Anti-vaccine protest in Canada spurs outrage

 Some urinated and parked on the National War Memorial.
 One danced on the Tomb of the Unknown Soldier.
 A number carried signs and flags with swastikas.

-In the aftermath of Canada's biggest pandemic protest to date, the demonstrators have found little sympathy in a country where more than 80 per cent are vaccinated.
-Many people were outraged by some of the crude behavior.
+In the aftermath of Canada's biggest pandemic protest to date, the demonstrators have found little sympathy in a country where more than 80 percent are vaccinated.
+Many people were outraged by some of the crude behaviour.

-Prime Minister Justin Trudeau called the Ottawa protesters a “fringe minority” and said they reflected the proliferation of “disinformation and misinformation online, conspiracy theorists about microchips [and] about God knows what else that go with the tinfoil hats”.
+Prime Minister Justin Trudeau called the Ottawa protesters a “fringe minority” and said they reflected the proliferation of “disinformation and misinformation online, conspiracy theorists, about microchips, about God knows what else that go with the tinfoil hats.”

-Organisers, including one who has espoused white supremacist views, had raised millions for the cross-country “freedom truck convoy” against vaccine mandates.
-It attracted support from former US President Donald Trump and Tesla billionaire Elon Musk.

 Many of the demonstrators refused to wear masks in hotels, malls and grocery stores.
 One homeless shelter reported protesters had demanded it feed them.